grantsrb/ctx_cmp/readme.md

     "checkpt_mod": int or None
         during training, the model will be saved every `checkpt_mod` iterations

+    "rmb_task": bool
+        includes rememberance task (i.e. autoencoder task) if true. otherwise, only calculates forward prediction from cmpr context "rmb_only": bool
+        if true, uses rmb task only instead of forward prediction task "csl_task": bool
+        if true, includes the traditional causal language modeling on the whole context (cmpr context + forward context) without using the context compression.
+This loss is in addition to the cmpr and rmb losses.
+Must set `train_lmhead` and or `train_embs` to true for this task to have any effect.

     "train_lmhead": bool
         if true, the final output layer is trainable